vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/print-to-pdf/index.md

     return soup
 ```

 That's it.
-When all blog posts now have a download button for users to get a PDF version.
+All blog posts now have a download button for users to get the PDF version.